Made with

 What Is a Flowchart?
 Definition, Symbols, Examples and How to Create One

-Quick answer: A flowchart is a visual process diagram that shows workflow steps, decisions, and logic paths using standardized symbols connected by arrows.
+A flowchart is a diagram that represents a process, workflow, or algorithm using standardized symbols connected by arrows.

-In short: A flowchart helps explain how a process works from start to finish.
+In short: A flowchart shows how a process works step by step.

 • Shows process steps and actions